neshoba78/standwithmashpee/README.md

 ## &#35;StandWithMashpee Calls to Action Repo

+### The Situation

+On March 27, 2020 Chairman Cedric Cromwell was notified by the Department of Interior that the Secretary moved to disestablish their reservation and take it out of trust.
+Despite their argument of a court mandate to do so, Chairman Cromwell states that there is no such court order.
+This action is not only harmful to the Mashpee Wampanoag Tribe but also hundreds of tribes impacted by the 2009 SCOTUS ruling Carcieri v Salazar.
+We need the Senate to pass H.R.
+312 Mashpee Wampanoag Tribe Reservation Reaffirmation Act in veto proof numbers.
+We further need a clean legislative fix to Carcieri v Salazar that protects the ability of all tribes to rematriate their lands through a fee-to-trust process.

+The Mashpee Wampanoag Tribe’s citizens are currently suffering a massive loss of resources and services due to the uncertainty of the trust status of the Reservation.
+Millions of dollars of funding are being lost or delayed for our clean water program, our children’s education through our Mukayuhsak Weekuw immersion pre-school and kindergarten and critical community service programs.
+It’s also a direct threat to our emergency services, housing and substance abuse program that’s desperately needed to combat the opioid epidemic.
+These are just a few of the ways this negative ruling is impacting our community and our children.
+Please consider ways that you can help correct this injustice.

 ### Principles and Practices
 **Examples only**, not from tribal government
 - Indigenous Environmental Network, Indigenous Principles of Just Transition